napsnap/repoConfig/README.md

 Repository Configurator (repoConfig) is a labview tool for handling multiple repositories.

 Main idea:
-- Allow the user to use components from many repositories for his projects:
+- Allow the user to use components from many repositories for his projects
 - A configuration file is used to tell which versions of repositories to use
-- Commits are tagged with "version x.x.x.x" to show up in the tool
+- Commits that are selectable are tagged "version x.x.x.x" to show up in the tool

 ToDo:
 - Nicer UI